gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_box_plot.rst

 Version 1 of code
 ------------------

-| This version is simple to read, but can be simplifed to reduce repetive code.
+| This version is simple to read, but can be simplifed to reduce repetitive code.

 .. literalinclude:: files/box_plots_compared.py
     :linenos:

 ----

-Version 12 of code
+Version 2 of code
 ------------------

-| This version may be trickier to read at first go, but removes repetive code.
+| This version may be trickier to read at first go, but removes repetitive code.

 .. literalinclude:: files/box_plots_compared_v2.py
     :linenos: